v3io/helm-charts/stable/pipelines/README.md

-# Kubeflow pipelines operator
+# Kubeflow pipelines service

-Provides installation of the Pipelines job CRDs, RBAC and service, and Mysql as DB
+Provides installation of the Pipelines workflow CRDs, RBAC and services, and Mysql (with fuse backend) as persistency

 ## Chart Details

 This chart will do one or more of the following:

-* Install Kubeflow Pipelines job CRDs
+* Install Kubeflow Pipelines CRDs
 * Install Mysql DB
 * Install The Kubeflow Pipelines deployment (operator pod) and the needed rbac (namespaced)